apache/incubator-hivemall/docs/gitbook/eval/binary_classification_measures.md

 If `micro` is passed to `average`, recall and precision are modified to consider True Negative.
-So, micro f1score are calucluated by those modified recall and precision.
+So, micro f1score are calculated by those modified recall and precision.

 $$
 \mathrm{recall} = \frac{\mathrm{\#TP} + \mathrm{\#TN}}{\mathrm{\#TP} + \mathrm{\#FN} + \mathrm{\#TN}}